Fear and Loathing in Jaipur, a short story from India.

 ‘‘No Israelis!” he bellowed and then slammed the door shut again. ‘‘Hey!’’
 I called back impatiently, ‘‘we’re not Israelis!
 Please, open up!’’ ‘‘Go now, police coming!” he shot back.
 “We’re not Israelis” I pleaded, my tiredness really beginning to take its toll.
 “I can prove it!
 Passports… we have passports, I can show you!!!”

 Upon the man’s insistence, we fed our passports through the letterbox and waited.
 A few nervy minutes later the door swung open and he beckoned us inside with a hostile glare.
-Leading the way through a dark, dank corridor, the old man brought us into a cluttered room where he presented us with a curry-stained guestbook.
+Leading the way through a dark, dank corridor, the old man brought us into a cluttered room where he presented a stained guestbook.

 Fear and Loathing in Jaipur, a short story from India.